 There are lots of paths to success.
 There’s no one right way to build a seven-figure or an eight-figure business.
 Oftentimes, however, it’s a two-fold thing.

-1) You have to understand which business model you’re getting into
+1) You have to understand which business model you’re getting into which you can learn with business training.

 2) you have to stick with that business model.